sean-stanley/FoodCoop/README.md

 * Add more E2E tests for common user tasks
 * Add more unit tests for both client-side and server-side controllers
 * Add a way to manage mailchimp subscription right from our site.
-* (When more meat sellers join) when a member buys an animal that must be butchered, have the website provide a form for filling out butchery instructions.
 * have a live map showing markers where producers live on producer list page.
 Currently lat long data is already stored for users.
 * for Co-op presentations and promotional/educational events have a place for those to be promoted on the website
-* move the farmer's market map from the blog to the main website
 * list other sources for local food in Northland
-* (When more meat sellers join) make a note that whole beast sales are not handled on delivery day but upon arrangement with the producer.
 * Develop a list of regions that members can belong to and then filter shopping to their regions.
 This would allow multiple regions to buy at the same time or possibly on different schedules.
 * integrate a method of searching for producers near a member.